jerodsanto/blog/content/about.md

 In the ~19 years we've been married, Rach has birthed, trained, and schooled our six children: three boys and three girls.
 I could write a book about each one of them, but for now I want to stay focused on Rachel:

 Not only did she make me a dad.
-She makes me want to be a better dad.
+She makes me want to be a *better* dad.

- Here's the whole fam after my two youngests' spring dance recital 👇 (May, 2026)
+ Here's the whole fam after my two youngests' dance recital 👇 (May, 2026)

 ![Left to right: Jerod, Ezra, Lyla, Nora, Wes, Hazel, Levi, Rachel](/family-2026-05-09.jpg)